-I don’t make pancakes often but when I do I make different versions of these nutrient-rich, gluten-free plantcakes.
-The first 3 ingredients listed (oats, banana, almond milk) are a great base for any pancake which can then be flavoured with seasonal fruit or vegetables (pumpkin in this case).
+I wasn’t a huge pancake eater growing up.
+This is likely because pancakes are not something that typically comes to mind when we think of healthy breakfast options (and I have been a health fanatic for a LONG time).
+However, recently I discovered how to make nutrient-rich, gluten-free plant-cakes which can easily be eaten everyday.
+The first 3 ingredients listed (oats, banana, almond milk) are a great base to then flavour with seasonal fruit or vegetables (pumpkin in this case).
 Pumpkin has several evidence-based health benefits including: improved heart health, better eye health, and lower blood pressure.

-You may find these much denser than typical pancakes which is why I shared them with a very grateful friend.
-Also, I like making mini pancakes so I have more for stacking.
+You may find these much denser than typical pancakes (great for sharing with a friend or saving them for yourself).
+Also, I like making mini pancakes which results in more pancakes (for stacking fun).
 Enjoy!

 - 1 cup rolled oats